Home/Services/Case Management

 Program Overview

-Our CORE Case Management Program is a high-touch, deeply personalized service built around the real-world challenges facing those in early recovery.
-While we retain the capacity to manage high-acuity psychiatric cases, substance use recovery, and complex behavioral issues, our true specialty lies in helping clients build a life worth living from the ground up.
+The CORE Case Management Program is a high-touch, deeply personalized service built around the real-world challenges facing those in early recovery.
+While the team retains the capacity to manage high-acuity psychiatric cases, substance use recovery, and complex behavioral issues, the true specialty lies in helping clients build a life worth living from the ground up.

-We do this by integrating structure, strategy, and a deeply clinical lens with personal connection and purpose-driven support.
+This is accomplished by integrating structure, strategy, and a deeply clinical lens with personal connection and purpose-driven support.
 Every plan is individualized.
 Every outcome is client-centered.
-Our goal is to not only stabilize clients but to activate them—to help them take ownership, define their goals, build skills, and ultimately carry the weight of their own lives.
+The goal is to not only stabilize clients but to activate them: to help them take ownership, define their goals, build skills, and ultimately carry the weight of their own lives.

 Unlike many "coaching" or standard case management models, our team includes clinically trained and licensed professionals at the master's level.
 They bring lived experience, professional rigor, and evidence-informed approaches into the trenches of each client's life.